What is ISPS Code?

 Before the adoption of the ISPS Code, there were already infamous maritime disasters associated with terrorism and breaches of security.

-In the coast of Black Sea, an armed group hijacked a Panamanian-registered ferry loaded with 177 passengers and 55 crew.
+On the coast of the Black Sea, an armed group hijacked a Panamanian-registered ferry loaded with 177 passengers and 55 crew.
 They threatened to kill the 100 Russian passengers if their demands were not met.
-Fortunately, the event which happened on January 16-19, 1996 ended without a bloodshed.
+Fortunately, the event which happened on January 16-19, 1996 ended without bloodshed.

 The 9-11 Attack

-Perhaps, the wake up call for the shipping industry in developing security protocols was after the World Trade Center bombing.
+Perhaps, the wake-up call for the maritime industry in developing security protocols was after the World Trade Center bombing.

 The incident brought to light the vulnerabilities of the shipping industry against hijacking and terrorism.